thomasthesecond/sp/src/docs/accessibility.md

 title: Accessibility
 ---

 Web accessibility (also referred to as a11y) is the design and creation of websites that can be used by everyone.
-Accessibility support is necessary to allow assistive technology to interpret Web pages.
+Accessibility support is necessary to allow assistive technology to interpret web pages.

 ## Skip link